clavin/node/doc/api/readline.md

 Calling `rl.close()` does not immediately stop other events (including `'line'`) from being emitted by the `InterfaceConstructor` instance.

+As a side-effect, calling `rl.close()` will also pause the input stream.

 ### `rl.pause()`

 <!-- YAML